facebookresearch/audiocraft/README.md

 2. You can run the Gradio demo in Colab: [colab notebook](https://colab.research.google.com/drive/1fxGqfg96RBUvGxZ1XXN07s3DthrKUl4-?usp=sharing).
 3. You can use the gradio demo locally by running `python app.py`.
 4. You can play with MusicGen by running the jupyter notebook at [`demo.ipynb`](./demo.ipynb) locally (if you have a GPU).
-5. Finally, checkout [@camenduru Colab page](https://github.com/camenduru/MusicGen-colab) which is regularly updated with contributions from @camenduru and the community.
+5. Checkout [@camenduru Colab page](https://github.com/camenduru/MusicGen-colab) which is regularly updated with contributions from @camenduru and the community.
+6. MusicGen is also [hosted](https://replicate.com/joehoover/musicgen) on Replicate, where you can interact with the model via web UI or API.

 ## API

 We provide a simple API and 4 pre-trained models.
 The pre trained models are: